-Approximately 6.1 miles of non-contiguous roads in the Town are classified as Class 4.
+Approximately 6.1 miles of roads in the Town are classified as Class 4.
 No state appropriation is made for maintaining Class 4 roads.
-These roads are seasonally functional for normal vehicular traffic and have a dirt surface.
-Like many Vermont communities, Wilmington has many Class 4 roads and legal trails that were not mapped on the VTrans Highway Maps.
+These roads are privately maintained for normal vehicular traffic and have a gravel surface.
+Prior to 2015 many of these class 4 roads were not reflected on VTrans Highway Maps; however, these have largely been updated to reflect now on VTrans maps.
+Effective July of 2015 any class 4 road not reflected on VTrans Highway Maps lost their status as a public right-of-way.

-In response to Act 178 which requires municipalities to identify "ancient roads" and formally map them if the town wishes to retain them, the Wilmington Select Board appointed the Ancient Roads Committee.
+In response to Act 178 which required municipalities to identify "ancient roads" and formally map them if the town wished to retain them, the Wilmington Selecthoard appointed the Ancient Roads Committee.
 The Ancient Roads Committee worked on an inventory of all existing Class 4 roads, town trails, and historic roads.
 The inventory lists the current classification status of all roads.
-The Select Board decides which roads serve the public need.
+The Selecthoard decides which roads serve the public need.

-Of the town maintained roads, 23.2 miles are paved.
+Of the town-maintained roads, 23.2 miles are paved.
 The surface of the remaining 44.1 miles is a mix of gravel and dirt.
 Unpaved roads tend to limit the amount of traffic and discourage speeding, thereby promoting vehicle and pedestrian safety and, at the same time, helping to preserve the rural character of the town.